When you buy with our links, we may earn a commission. See how we work with brands

 This mattress is available in one firmness, 6 out of 10, with a medium-firm feel.
 For stomach sleepers, this firmness is still at that ideal balance of support and comfort, maintaining spinal alignment when sleeping on your belly.

 The Apex has moderate sinkage and a low level of bounce.
-The low bounce is undoubtedly due to the memory foam comfort layer, which is known to limit motion transfer and bounce.
+The low bounce is undoubtedly due to the memory foam comfort layer, which limits motion transfer and bounce.

-Considering price, the Glacier Apex costs $1,399, 7% less expensive than the average memory foam hybrid, a savings of $113 for a queen mattress.
+Considering price, the Glacier Apex costs $1,399, which is 9% less expensive than the average memory foam hybrid, a savings of $136 for a queen mattress.
 This makes the Apex a fantastic value all around.

 Click here to read the full Glacier Apex review.